apodgorny/gptfy/README.md

 The `Client` class is a foundational class designed for client-specific operations, including loading instructions and managing client-side interaction.

 ### Initialization
-To initialize a `Client`, you need:
+To initialize a `Client`, you need create class, that exends a `Client` and implements its methods.

-- `conversation` (Conversation): A reference to the associated `Conversation` instance.
-- `name` (str): The name identifier for the client.

 ### Methods
-- `get_instructions()`: Retrieves the instructions for the conversation from the designated instructions directory.
 - `start()`: Starts client-specific operations.
 [Implementation details required]
 - `prompt(content)`: Handles the prompt received from the conversation.
 [Implementation details required]